-Q16 If you are not certified as a SBE, what is the primary reason you are not?
-Please check all that apply.

-- □ Not qualified (1)

-- □ Certification does not benefit my firm (2)

-- □ Application asks for too much information (3)

-- No Reason (4)
+6 If you are not certified as a SBE, what is the primary reason you are not? it apply.
+Please check all Not qualified (1) Certification does not benefit my firm (2) Application asks for too much information (3) No Reason (4) Other (5)

-- □ Other (5) \\\\\